9 Foods Queen Elizabeth II Would Never, Ever Eat

 The Queen doesn’t just resist pasta and bread—she also turns down potatoes because of their starch factor.
 Learn about the one food the royal family can’t eat when traveling.

 Think a rare steak makes you look sophisticated?
 The Queen would dare to disagree.
 Her Highness prefers her meat well done, says McGrady.
+Don’t miss these bizarre eating habits of the royal family.

 While The Queen is all about scrambled eggs—especially with salmon and truffle at Christmas—she would probably turn her nose up at the dozen in your fridge.
 Her Majesty prefers brown eggs to white because she thinks they taste better, according to The Guardian.
 Find out what Queen Elizabeth eats for breakfast every day instead of eggs.